 How, then, do plaintiffs go about trying to prove exposure?
 One way has been by personal testimony.
 A plaintiff and/or others testify that they smelled something, saw something (like asbestos fibers), or were made sick by something.
 That type of evidence might suffice in a case in which the disease is a well-recognized entity caused by a particular material, such as asbestosis, caused by asbestos exposure.
-However, even in that situation, courts have insisted that for a plaintiff to recover against a particular asbestos supplier, there must be evidence that the plaintiff's exposure was on a regular basis over some extended period of time in proximity to where the plaintiff actually worked.5

-That type of testimony may also be sufficient in a case in which the exposure and the effect are very close in time.
-For example, one court said, "Under some circumstances ... 'if a person were doused with chemical X and immediately thereafter developed symptom Y, the need for published literature showing a correlation between the two may be lessened."6 However, even in acute exposure situations, other courts have excluded testimony that the exposure caused the effect.
+However, even in that situation, courts have insisted that for a plaintiff to recover against a particular asbestos supplier, there must be evidence that the plaintiff's exposure was on a regular basis over some extended period of time in proximity to where the plaintiff actually worked.5 thereafter developed symptom Y, the need for published literature showing a correlation between the two may be lessened."
+However, even in acute exposure situations, other courts have excluded testimony that the exposure caused the effect.
 In Moore v.
-Ashland Chemical Inc.,7 the court excluded the opinion of a pulmonary specialist that the plaintiff had developed reactive airways dysfunction syndrome ("RADS"), an asthma-like condition, as a result of exposure during a cleanup operation to spilled chemicals that contained, among other things, toluene.
+Ashland Chemical Inc., the court excluded the opinion of a pulmonary specialist that the plaintiff had developed reactive airways dysfunction syndrome ("RADS"), an asthma-like condition, as a result of exposure during a cleanup operation to spilled chemicals that contained, among other things, toluene.
 The court held that the absence of evidence regarding the dose of chemical the plaintiff actually received, the plaintiff's other risk factors for the type of disorder he had, and the fact that the doctor had never treated another case of RADS based on this type of exposure scenario made the doctor's opinion speculative at best.8